queens-satellite-team/Space-School/README.md

   - Get to know all the amazing people we have on the team 🙂

 ## Content Overview
 The week numbers correspond to the weeks of the school semester.
+We meet weekly on Wednesdays 7:00 - 8:30 pm EST on Teams until further notice.
 - Week 1: QSET taster event
 - Week 2: Intro to Space School
 - Week 3: Coding and Arduino (lab 1)